SrustiPrusty/SrustiPrusty/README.md

 ###

-<h2 align="center" >👩🏻‍💻   A driven web developer tackling global issues through innovative projects, one solution at a time. </h2>
+<h2 align="center" >👩🏻‍💻   A driven web developer trying to tackle global issues through innovative projects, one solution at a time. </h2>

 ###